cmougan/WRI_WellBeing_Data_Layer/README.md

 We tend to judge a model's generalization error by the gap between ints performance in training and test.
 For this matter its important to strategically partition a dataset in a way that resembles what happens on the desired production environment.
-Due to the few samples in the dataset restrictions, we performed a Leave One Out evaluation.
+Due to the few samples in the dataset restrictions, we performed a Leave One Out evaluation (LOOCV).
+ Leave-one-out cross-validation, or LOOCV, is a configuration of k-fold cross-validation where k is set to the number of examples in the dataset.

 ![Leave One Out Cross Validation](images/LOOCV.gif)

-Typically we choose training and test data by randomly partitioning examples from the same distribution.
-We then judge a model’s generalization error by the gap between its performance on training and test data
+LOOCV is a computationally expensive procedure to perform, although it results in a reliable and unbiased estimate of model performance.

 ### Machine learning pipeline

 ##### Classification Models
 A number classification models were tested including decision trees, Logistic regression and Catboost.
 Their performance was compared on basis of Mean Absolute Error.